adamschonewille/phys408OpticalCavity/LabNotebook.md

 ### Knife-edge Measurement for Beam Waist
-With the aforementioned setup the first mirror, $M_1$,  was removed and the knife edge was For a  Optical Cavity length of 24.31 cm:
+With the aforementioned setup the first mirror, $M_1$,  was removed and the knife edge was placed in it's spot.
+For a  Optical Cavity length of 24.31 cm:
 Unblocked Laser Starting Power
 | Power (mW) | Knife Position (mm) | Percent Power |